NisalDeZoysa/Intellihack_DataMavericks_3/Readme.md

 ### Ask Questions ❓
 - Type your question in the provided input box.
 - The application will retrieve relevant context from your document and generate an answer.

+### Reminder
+- If the GPU is not utilized the model runs on CPU in that case the response will take around 1.5 minutes
+- So please wait

 ---